-After we had completed user testing, creating the design system and styleguide we created the final pixel perfect UI designs for the developers to code up.
-We handed the designs over to them in Figma where the could inspect the colours, spacing, and download any of the assests they needed like icons.
-We worked closely with the dev team to ensure that eveything was coded exactly the way we had created it, we also made interaction designs in Principal so they could tell what would happen transition between screens and other app interactions.
+After we had completed the process above we created the final pixel perfect UI designs for the developers to code up.
+We handed these over in Figma.
+From Figma, they could inspect and download any of the assets they needed.
+We worked closely with the dev team to ensure that everything was coded exactly the way we had created it.
+We created realistic animations in Principal for transitions between screens and micro-interactions.

 When we released the new Spaceship voyager app, it was well received by the customers.
 They were happy about the new functionality, extra information and simple usability.
 Some key metrics were:

 - We lifted the 3.2-star app store rating to 4.5-stars in 6 months.

 - We grew the user base from 30,000 customers to over 50,000 active Spaceship Voyager customers.

 - We reduced complaints and inquiries about account information.

 ” It now shows how may units you have!
 You just have to look at your transaction history and now it shows finally!!”

 Spaceship Facebook Group

 ” Really happy with the app growth of my investment over the last 12 months or so.
 Would highly recommend this to others, not only is it simple to use, but the fees are very low, the diversification is excellent, the investment returns are good and the app and related articles are beautifully written and easy to understand”

 ” First off this review is not endorsed, I just admire great products built by people who want to help others.
 The company structure the low fees and great support of Spaceship Voyager is more than superb”